The LEWITT microphone shootout at the Echo Bar Studios

 [Bob Horn] The artists we used for the shootout were terrific!
 We had a wide range of people from different genres: a jazz trumpet player, pop vocalists, a upright bass player used to playing everything from classical to bebop, a rock guitarist...
 It was really nice to cover them and their different music styles along with all the different sound sources.
 Besides which, it was just really cool to experience all these unbelievably professional musicians, and the instruments they brought to the shootout sounded great.
 So we had always a great source to record.

 [LEWITT] Which microphones stood out?

 [Bob Horn] The LEWITT mics definitely held their ground, and some of the new models that I hadn’t tried out before were surprising – like the DGT 650 USB mic: that mic is really serious!
 And overall, the LEWITT mics won on almost every source – the LCT 940 sounded good on everything, even on snare drum.
-The LCT 550 was great: a lot of the handheld performance mic by LEWITT were really cool and sounded like studio microphones, and some of them actually sounded better than the competitors’ studio mics even though they were stage mics.
+A lot of the handheld performance mic by LEWITT were really cool and sounded like studio microphones, and some of them actually sounded better than the competitors’ studio mics even though they were stage mics.
 So the LEWITT stuff really kicked ass!